 The IEEE/IET Electronic Library (IEL) provides access to almost a third of the world's current electrical engineering and computer science literature, featuring high-quality content from the Institute of Electrical and Electronics Engineers (IEEE) and the Institution of Engineering and Technology (IET).
 IEL covers all IEEE journals, transactions, and magazines; IEEE conference proceedings; IET journals and conference proceedings; IEEE published standards; and IEEE Standards Dictionary Online.
 The subscription includes complimentary access to selected VDE VERLAG Conference Proceedings.
 Access is provided via the IEEE Xplore interface.

 IGI Global is an international publishing company that specializes in scholarly research publications and databases covering all aspects of information science technology utilization and management.
-Although the MPG no longer subscribes to the InfoSci journals package, perpetual access rights have been granted to the content published until end of 2015.
+The MPG subscription covers full text access and article-processing charges for the complete InfoSci journals package.

 Essential Science Indicators is a product that enables researchers to conduct ongoing, quantitative analyses of research performance and track trends in science.
 Covering a multidisciplinary selection of more than 11,000 journals from around the world, this in-depth analytical tool offers data for ranking scientists, institutions, countries, and journals.
 Available on the InCites platform, the ESI data may directly be accessed from highly ranked records in the Web of Science.